 How do I protect myself from phishing that uses my broker data?

 The most effective defense is reducing the amount of personal data available to attackers.
-Remove your profiles from major data broker sites to eliminate the most accessible source.
+Remove your profiles from the major broker sites to eliminate the most accessible source.
 Beyond removal, treat any unsolicited contact that references your personal details with suspicion, even if the details are accurate.
 Banks and government agencies will never ask you to verify sensitive information over an inbound call.
 If in doubt, hang up and call the organization directly using the number on their official website or your card.

 Can I remove criminal records from data broker sites?